 We have agreements relating to the sale of our products to government entities and, as a result, we are subject to various statutes and regulations that apply to companies doing business with the government.
 The laws governing government contracts can differ from the laws governing private contracts.
 For example, many government contracts contain pricing terms and conditions that are not applicable to private contracts such as clauses that allow government entities not to perform on contractual obligations in the case of a lack of fiscal funding.
 Also, in the educational markets we serve, we are able to utilize "piggyback" contracts in marketing our products and services and ultimately to book business.
-The term "piggyback contract" refers to contracts for portable classrooms or other products entered into by public school districts following a formal bid process that allows for the use of the same contract terms and conditions with the successful vendor by other public school districts, and to reduce the administrative expense associated with booking these orders.
+The term "piggyback contract" refers to contracts for portable classrooms or other products entered into by public school districts following a formal bid process that allows for the use of the same contract terms and conditions with the successful vendor by other public school districts.
+As a result, "piggyback" contracts allow us to more readily book orders from our government customers, primarily public school districts, and to reduce the administrative expense associated with booking these orders.
 The governmental statutes and regulations that allow for use of "piggyback" contracts are subject to change or elimination in their entirety.
 A change in the manner of use or the elimination of piggyback contracts would likely negatively impact our ability to book new business from these government customers and could cause our administrative expenses related to processing these orders to increase significantly.
 In addition, any failure to comply with these laws and regulations might result in administrative penalties or even in the suspension of these contracts and as a result, the loss of the related revenues which would harm our business and results from operations.